-Transport insurance
+Transport insurance:

 The Company has an insurance policy that covers the transport expenses incurred by all generators of Grupo Albanesi under the modality of sworn statement to be presented monthly in arrears.
-This urban, national or international transport insurance policy covers the losses or damages to the insured's goods while they are being carried whether by land, air or sea.
+This urban, national or international transport insurance policy covers the losses or damages to the insured's goods while they are being carried whether by land, air or water (by river or sea).